theblockchainarborist/Superalgos-Installer/README.md

  - Run "node setupPlugins" script for you
  - Run "node updateGithubRepos" script for you
  - Run the docker build command

+**After script completion please restart your system for all changes to take effect!**

 To start script you may need to change its access rights.
 To do this move to the scripts location and enter:
 ```